Last Updated on July 3, 2023 by Maggie McKneely

 If you’re hiking in the mountains, chances are that it’s chilly enough to need a jacket as part of your hiking packing list.
 I love this one because it’s windproof and waterproof and fleece-lined to keep me warm, but it’s not bulky and doesn’t weigh me down when hiking up a mountain.

-Weather in the mountains can be very variable, so it’s always helpful to have a lightweight rain jacket.
+Weather in the mountains can be very variable, so it’s always helpful to have a lightweight rain jacket on your hiking packing list.
 Columbia is the GOAT when it comes to rain jackets because they make high-quality products that last forever and are reasonably priced compared to other premium brands.
-My ultimate hiking packing list rain jacket is a Columbia very similar to this one:

 When it comes to hiking pants, you want pants that give you the flexibility to move but also protect you from the elements.